Comparing of Intuitive Surgical Inc. (ISRG) and DENTSPLY SIRONA Inc. (NASDAQ:XRAY) | New Business Observer

 Liquidity

-The Current Ratio and Quick Ratio of Intuitive Surgical Inc. are 5.4 and 4.8 respectively.
-Its competitor DENTSPLY SIRONA Inc.’s Current Ratio is 2.1 and its Quick Ratio is 1.4.
-Intuitive Surgical Inc. can pay off short and long-term obligations better than DENTSPLY SIRONA Inc.
+The Current Ratio and a Quick Ratio of Intuitive Surgical Inc. are 5.4 and 4.8.
+Competitively, DENTSPLY SIRONA Inc. has 2.1 and 1.4 for Current and Quick Ratio.
+Intuitive Surgical Inc.’s better ability to pay short and long-term obligations than DENTSPLY SIRONA Inc.

 Analyst Ratings

-The Ratings and Recommendations for Intuitive Surgical Inc. and DENTSPLY SIRONA Inc. are featured in the next table.
+The following table given below contains the ratings and recommendations for Intuitive Surgical Inc. and DENTSPLY SIRONA Inc.

 |Sell Ratings